Zeioth/vim-doxygen/README.md

 ## Improvements
 * If the user tries to open the doxigen web and it has not been generated yet, echo an error.

+## Help needed
+* Windows support: It should be functional, but if it isn't, please consider submitting a PR so everyone can benefit.